Ninjago: Possession: Marketing and release

-The season trailer was released on 8 June 2015 on YouTube.
-The season premiered on 29 June 2015 on Cartoon Network.
+The season trailer was released on June 8, 2015 on YouTube.
+The season premiered on June 29, 2015 on Cartoon Network.
 The episodes were released throughout June and July 2015 until the season finale, which was released in two parts.
-Curseworld Part 1 was released on 9 July 2015 and Curseworld Part 2 was released on 10 July of the same year.
+Curseworld Part 1 was released on July 9, 2015 and Curseworld Part 2 was released on July 10 of the same year.

 Synopsis

-A ghost from the Cursed Realm named Morro escaped and possessed the body of Lloyd, because of jealousy being unworthy as the Legendary Green ninja; Morro is the elemental master of wind and Sensei Wu's first student, he wanted to take control of the Preeminent and become the Green Ninja.
-The ninja had to find the Realm Crystal and learn special "Airjitzu", Nya is learnt to be the successor of her mother as the Water Ninja, as water is a weakness to ghosts.
+A ghost from the Cursed Realm named Morro escaped and possessed the body of Lloyd, because of jealousy being unworthy as the Legendary Green Ninja; Morro is the elemental master of wind and Sensei Wu's first student, he wanted to take control of the Preeminent and become the Green Ninja.
+The ninja had to find the Realm Crystal and learn special "Airjitzu", Nya is learnt to be the successor of her mother as the Elemental Master of Water, as water is a weakness to ghosts.